devopsdojoconsortium/dojoconsortium.org/content/en/docs/starting-ci-cd.md

 ### Minimums

-Each developer on the team has tested changes integrated into the trunk at least daily.
+- Each developer integrates tested changes to the trunk at least daily.
-Changes always use the same process to deliver.
-There is no difference between deploying a feature or a fix.
+- Changes always use the same process to deliver.
+- There are no process differences between deploying a feature or a fix.
-There are no manual quality gates.
+- There are no manual quality gates.
-Changes are made using a trunk-based development pattern.
-All test and production environments use the same artifact.
-If the release cadence requires release branches, then the release branches deploy to all test environments and to production.
+- All test and production environments use the same artifact.
+- If the release cadence requires release branches, then the release branches deploy to all test environments and production.

 ### Good

-New work requires less than 2 days from start to delivery All changes deliver from the trunk
+- New work requires less than 2 days from start to delivery
+- All changes deliver from the trunk
-The time from committing change and delivery to production is less than 60 minutes Less than 5% of changes require remediation
+- The time from committing change and delivery to production is less than 60 minutes
+- Less than 5% of changes require remediation
-The time to restore service is less than 60 minutes.
+- The time to restore service is less than 60 minutes.

 ### Continuous Integration

-This working agreement for CI puts focus on developing teamwork and delivering quality outcomes while removing waste.
+This working agreement for CI focuses on developing teamwork and delivering quality outcomes while removing waste.

-- Branches originate from Trunk.
+- Branches originate from the trunk.
 - Branches are deleted in less than 24 hours.
-- Changes must be tested and not break existing tests before merging to trunk.
+- Changes must be tested and not break existing tests before merging to the trunk.
 - Changes are not required to be "feature complete".
 - Helping the team complete work in progress (code review, pairing) is more important than starting new work.